kasperhlund/textgrunt/README.md

 # TextGrunt
 Windows productivity tool for managing short text snippets

-TextGrunt lives in your traybar and will start automatically by default.
+TextGrunt lives in your traybar and can be set to start automatically by default (recommended).
 Use it for storage and quick access of commonly used text strings.

 To add/edit texts open the main view by double clicking the TextGrunt traybar icon.